shabbir-kh4n/pawfect/README.md

 - [ ] Multi-language support
 - [ ] Social media integration for sharing pets

-## 🤝 Contributing

-This is an academic project, but suggestions and feedback are welcome!

 ## 📧 Contact

 - Email: helloshabbirkhanhi@gmail.com
 - GitHub: [@shabbir-kh4n](https://github.com/shabbir-kh4n)
 - LinkedIn: [Gulam Shabbir Khan](https://www.linkedin.com/in/gulam-shabbir-khan-530528223)

-## 📄 License

-This project is open source and available for educational purposes.

 ---

-Made with ❤️ for pets and their families 🐶🐱